tareqpi/Nominatim/docs/gsoc22.md

 </div>

 Now that Latvia’s extract of the original GeoTIFF file is ready, the cropped GeoTIFF file is put into the project’s directory and then the code portion of computing the wiki importance score in the function `compute_importance` in `importance.sql` is commented out so that the new importance score is computed only using the OSM views data.
-The next step is triggering Nominatim’s refresh function to import the GeoTIFF extract into a raster table and then compute the OSM views importance values and put them in the table `placex` using the command below.
+The next step is running Nominatim’s refresh function to import the GeoTIFF extract into a raster table and then compute the OSM views importance values and put them in the table `placex` using the command below.

 <div align="center">